nebulastream/nebulastream/docs/design/20240701_static_plugin_registry.md

   - registration can be debugged like any other code
 ### Disadvantages
 - no self-registering possible since the register function for a new plugin must exist in the registry already
-- static registration functions could lead to violations of the one definition rule
+- static registration functions could lead to violations of the one definition rule, for a better solution, see [Proposed Solution](#proposed-solution) below.

 ## DuckDB Approach
 DuckDB has a very similar [approach](https://github.com/duckdb/duckdb/blob/main/src/include/duckdb/function/built_in_functions.hpp), but it enables auto-registering of statically compiled plugins and activating/deactivating plugins via CMake configurations (G4, G8).
 The implementation has three main differences: